the-t-in-rtf/gpii-version/README.md

 		]
      }

-The array will be empty if `id` does not exist.
+The array will be null if `id` does not exist.
 Requests for an `id` that has been renamed will return the results for the new `id`, so you should always check the `id` value of the returned data.

 ## `version.diff(id, hash1, hash2)`

 List any differences between the supplied versions.
 Expects a valid `id` and two valid commit hashes (`hash1`, `hash2`).

-Returns JSON data representing the changes made, as in:
+Returns `null` if `id` is not valid.
+If `id` is valid, returns JSON data representing the changes made, as in:

      {
 		"ok": true,